 According to Mental Health America, one in five teens is clinically depressed.
 Teen depression is more than kids feeling sad, nursing a broken heart, or feeling overwhelmed by their stay-at-home lives.
 It can be a medical illness that interferes with their daily activities like sleeping, eating, and schoolwork.

-Here are the most common reasons for teenage depression.
+Otherwise, check out the main list of the most common reasons for teenage depression first.